 - bake for 15-20 min at 400°F

-Can I make this easy falafel recipe vegan?
+Can I make this recipe vegan?
 I have only tried with the egg, and can’t say if the recipe would work with a vegan egg replacement.
 If you try, I’d love to hear how it goes for you!

-Does this easy falafel recipe keep for meal prep?
+Does this recipe keep for meal prep?
 Yes!
 Though they do lose their crisp, they retain their delicious flavor.
 They keep for up to 4 days in the fridge and may be frozen as well.